open-mmlab/mmaction2/docs/en/guide_to_framework.md

 # A 20-Minute Guide to MMAction2 FrameWork

-Next, we will demonstrate the overall architecture of our `MMACTION2 1.0` through a step-by-step example of video action recognition.
+In this tutorial, we will demonstrate the overall architecture of our `MMACTION2 1.0` through a step-by-step example of video action recognition.

 The structure of this tutorial is as follows: